 If you are 18 and older, a helmet isn’t required by law.
 That said, it’s a good idea to wear one to protect yourself from head injuries.

-Can I ride on the SIDEWALK?
+Can I ride my bike on the SIDEWALK?

 Nope.
 California law forbids bikes on sidewalks.
 Ride either on bike paths or the road.
 (See SantaMonicaPD.org)

-Another consideration is how far you want to cycle The Strand bike path.
+Another big consideration is how far you want to cycle The Strand bike path.
 If you want to cycle south of Venice Beach and be able to stop, bike sharing probably isn’t the best choice.
 The most southerly bike sharing stations are by Marina Del Rey and anytime you lock your bike south of there (even if you bring it back later) you’ll be charged a $20 out-of-service-area fee.

 PROS for bike sharing on The Strand:

 - Cheap option at $7/hour (Breezes) or $1.75/half hour or $5/day (Metro); no one-way fees and you’re only charged for the time you actually use

 - Purchase easily online or by credit or debit card right at the kiosk; if you use the website or app, it’s easy to see stations and bike availability